pin3da/Programming-contest/lightoj/1319 - Monkey Tradition/README.md

     Find a z such that z % x[i] = a[i] for all i

 #### Notes:
-    be careful with operations, int (32-bits) can overflow.
+    be careful with operations, int (32-bits) can generate overflow.